fivetran/dbt_youtube_analytics/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) ![dbt logo and version](https://img.shields.io/static/v1?logo=dbt&label=dbt-version&message=0.20.x&color=orange)
 # YouTube Analytics

 This package models YouTube Analytics data from [Fivetran's connector](https://fivetran.com/docs/applications/youtube-analytics#youtubeanalytics).
-It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/youtube-analytics#schemainformation).
+It uses data in the format described by the [YouTube Channel Report schemas](https://fivetran.com/docs/applications/youtube-analytics#schemainformation).

 The main focus of the package is to transform the core object tables into analytics-ready models.
 It includes options to explore video demographics and a comprehensive overview of video performance that you could combine with other organic ad platform reports.